9.4. Internal Layout of XLOG Record

 9.4.3.2.
 Non-Backup Block

-Next, I will describe the non-backup block record created by the INSERT statement (see Fig. 9.10(b)).
+Next, we will describe the non-backup block record created by the INSERT statement (see Figure 9.10(b)).
 It is composed of four data structures and one data object:

 1. the XLogRecord structure (header-portion).